crenta/G-Badges/README.md

 ## ⚖️ License

-Copyright (c) 2025 Grokipedia-Links.
+Copyright (c) 2025 G-Pedia-Links.
 All Rights Reserved.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,